Welcome

 Prof. Ido Roll

-Professor Ido Roll is a Professor in the Faculty of Education in Science and Technology and the Faculty of Data and Decision Sciences at the Technion – Israel Institute of Technology.
-He also served as a Deputy Senior Executive Vice President for the Promotion of Learning and Teaching.
+Ido is a Professor in the Faculty of Education in Science and Technology and the Faculty of Data and Decision Sciences at the Technion – Israel Institute of Technology.

 Mail: roll [at] technion.ac.il